hincz-lab/machine-learning-for-metamaterials/CNNs/README.txt

-Script to train the convolutional neural networks referenced in the work, and fully trained CNNs from which the data is generated.
+Script to train the convolutional neural networks referenced in the work, and summaries of the CNNs from which the data is generated.

 Each CNN has an independent training script by layer number and in a folder dedicated to the specific inverse design problem solved.
 The python